hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 8. The CVM terminates.
 (Unless the termination is [overridden](#disable).)

 ### Boot Without a Configuration File (for public beta) {#publiccloud}
+This is the process used for the [Developer Quick-Start trial](/helion/devplatform/ALS-developer-trial-quick-start/).
 During the boot process the CVM will detect that a configuration file is not present.
 When the user logs in, the CVM will prompt the user to run a script which will create a configuration file specifically tailored for the public beta.

 1. Create an instance of the ALS Installer and boot it manually, or perform a Nova boot of the image without providing a config file.
 2. The CVM boots.